 McKool Smith knows that the search for the best legal talent does not end at OCI, so we participate in diversity job fairs, diversity-related events at law schools, and various regional events to meet students from a range of backgrounds who could be future lawyers at our firm.
 A few examples of the many programs we have sponsored and participated in are the Southwest Black Law Students Association (SWBLSA) Moot Court Competition, “Diversity Week” at Southern Methodist University (SMU), the Lavender Law Conference & Career Fair of the National LGBT Bar Association, the National Asian Pacific American Bar Association, and the Thurgood Marshall Legal Society Distinguished Member Scholarship at the University of Texas (UT) School of Law.

-McKool Smith also offers Diversity Scholarships for up to $30,000 to first and second year law students who are students of color, members of the LGBTQ+, differently abled, or veteran communities, or whose background or experience would otherwise contribute to the diversity of the legal profession.
+McKool Smith also offers Scholarships for up to $30,000 to first year law students who are students of color, members of the LGBTQ+ community, differently abled, or whose background or experience would otherwise contribute to the diversity of the legal profession.

 When working with search consultants and scouting for talent, we reiterate our desire to meet and recruit candidates who are racial and ethnic minorities, openly LGBTQ+, women and other diverse candidates.
 In 2018, we expanded our lateral recruiting efforts by retaining leading consultants who specialize in the recruitment of diverse attorneys.